andyl/vagrant_base/README.md

 For each profile, we have two variants:
 - RAW MACHINES start with a blank machine and are provisioned at boot time.
-  Provisioning takes 5-60 mins.
+  Provisioning takes 5-20 mins.
 - PACKAGED MACHINES are pre-provisioned to download and run.
 Machine images are 1-3GB.
 Create new machines in about 90 seconds.

-## How to prepare a new Packaged Machine
+## How to create a new Packaged Machine

-Run these commands:
+First create a custom-configured live VM.
+Then run these commands:

     # get the name of the base-box you want to package
     vboxmanage list vms